alco/porcelain/README.md

 Porcelain
 =========

+Launch and communicate with external OS processes in Elixir without limitations of Erlang ports.
+Porcelain builds on ports for security, but provides richer functionality and simple API for managing external processes.

 ## Prerequisites

 Porcelain requires [goon](https://github.com/alco/goon) to work.
 Get the binary for your OS and put it in your application's working directory or somewhere in your `$PATH`.